Jishua-allen/Jishua-allen/README.md

 ### Hi there 👋

-I'm Currently working on a new Project rewriting an application for QSROnline.

-I am currently learning about Pipelines and CI/CD.
-As I am learning more about it I am trying to build a new Pipeline and deployment process to fully automate publishing for a project at my current work place QSROnline.
+I am a Software Engineer at <a href="https://go.qsronline.com/">QSROnline<a/>

+<h2>What am I up to now?</h2>
+I'm Currently working on a Project rewriting an old web app with new tools and languages.
+We are still mainly in the design phase and I have been heavily involved in selecting tools and doing some of the initial planning.
+I am expecting to start working on the project in the next few months.

+<h1>Past Projects</h1>

+<h2>Foolish Times</h2>

+<h2>R&R Legal</h2>

+<h2>Speed Game</h2>

 <!--